Film chain: Other manufacturers

-The introduction of the Rank Cintel Mark III flying spot scanner and Bosch Fernseh FDL60, called a telecines, paved the way to shift from projector-based transfer to a gentler system, continuous transport motion, that allowed the easy transfer of negative film and print film and thus the decline of film chains.
+The introduction of the Rank Cintel Mark III flying spot scanner and Bosch Fernseh FDL 60, called a telecine, paved the way to shift from projector-based transfer to a gentler system, continuous transport motion, that allowed the easy transfer of negative film and print film and thus the decline of film chains.
 Film slides were replaced by 2D computer graphics devices.